mohitbhatt-du/refresh_rate_fix_for_lig3/README.md

 - Ram: 16 GB
 - OS: Windows 11

-Same can be done for Intel variant but you have to check display specs from other tools or software.
+**Same can be done for Intel variant but you have to check display specs from other tools or software.**

-**I hope it worked for you.**
+*I hope it works for you.*